Faith Broadcasting Network: WHCT-TV

 On February 16, 1972 Faith Center further expanded its ministries with the addition of WHCT in Hartford, Connecticut.
 WHCT was acquired from RKO General and broadcast on UHF television channel 18.
 RKO donated the station to Faith Center.
 The call letters were passed along from the RKO ownership.
 The “W” in the call sign is the typical first letter of the FCC call sign for stations located east of the Mississippi River.
 While “HCT” without a doubt originally stood for Hartford, Connecticut (CT) there was a dual meaning of Hartford Christian Television.
 Studios were located at 555 Asylum Street in Hartford.

 Unlike the other two television stations, WHCT remained a commercial station most of the broadcast day, at least initially.
 They signed on late morning, running rejected CBS shows, then religious shows early afternoon, a mix of cartoons, sitcoms, and westerns in the late afternoon and early evening, sports some evenings and Christian programming others.
 As sports contracts expired, the station gradually added more Christian programming and by 1974 was about half and half.
 Due to WHCT being across country, there was no economical means the station could be connected to Faith Center for live programming.
 Christian programming in the form of videotape and film was shipped from Faith Center to WHCT for airing on a part-time basis.
 By late 1975, the station was about 2/3 Christian, with 1/3 from Faith Center and 1/3 from selling time but was down to about 9 hours a day.

 In 1975, Doctor Gene Scott took over Faith Center, and the station gradually cut the budget and stopped renewing most programming.
 Plans in 1975 were to sell Faith Center's assets, with WHCT to be sold to the Christian Broadcasting Network and become a more conventional commercial independent station, with Christian programming late mornings and prime time.
 However, the planned sale was canceled in early 1976.
 That fall, the station was nearly all Christian, but due to financial problems, WHCT was only on the air about 10 hours a day.
-By the fall of 1977, WCHT aired Christian programming the entire broadcast day (except for an hour), though the entire broadcast day was now down to about 8 hours.
+By the fall of 1977, WHCT aired Christian programming the entire broadcast day (except for an hour), though the entire broadcast day was now down to about 8 hours.
 From 1977 to 1979, all the outside Christian programming was gradually replaced with strictly religious shows with Gene Scott.
 In 1980, with satellite technology, WHCT ran Faith Center programming full-time as well but hours were down to only a couple a day.